ngoziharrison/ngoziharrison.github.io/writing/critical-mathematics.md

 # $\text{blackness} \cap \text{mathematics} \cap \text{information}$

 As long as I can remember I have loved math.
-Growing up my Dad was a math teacher and
+Growing up my Dad was a math teacher and research Math and Science Education for Black youth for his PhD.
+I remember going to work with him at STEM summer programmings while growing up.
+I also remember being a member of the local NSBE Jr. chapter and loving learning about math, technology, and science.
+I also remember my parents copy of Blacks in Science edited by Ivan Van Sertima

-Often when asked about my research interests I say that my research is in blackness, mathematics, and and information.
+Often when asked about my research interests I say that my research is in blackness, mathematics, and information.
 Recently I have been thinking what the right configuration of these topics.
 An obvious answer would be that I am interested in the intersection of Blackness, Mathematics, and Information which can be written as  However, I have increasingly found that instead of one perfect intersection that brings each of these topics together, there are in fact many ways that blackness, math, and information interact that are worthy of investigation.
 I constantly return to this formula to consider how I can manifest each of these in the projects I am working on.
-As some of the readings below indicate, Blackness is subject to a mathematical violence due to the way antiblackness deploys mathematics for the violence and surpression of Black bodies.
+As some of the readings below indicate, Blackness is subject to a mathematical violence due to the way antiblackness deploys mathematics for the violence and suppression of Black bodies.
 Racial thinking is codified into classification schemes for the differential